Colorado State vs. Wyoming NCAA Football Odds, Plays and Insights | November 6, 2021

 Wyoming Stats and Trends

-- This year, the Cowboys are winless ATS when entering a game as an underdog of 4 points or more.
+- So far this season Wyoming has one win against the spread.

+- The Cowboys have been underdogs by 3.5 points or more one time this season and have not covered the spread once.

-- Wyoming's games this year have eclipsed the over/under three times in seven opportunities (42.9%).
+- Wyoming's games this year have hit the over in 42.9% of its opportunities (three times in seven games with a set point total).

+- The Cowboys rack up 22 points per game, comparable to the 21.4 the Rams surrender.

-- Wyoming is 1-1-1 against the spread and 3-0 overall when the team puts up more than 21.4 points.
+- Wyoming is 1-1-1 against the spread and 3-0 overall in games when it records more than 21.4 points.

-- This year the Cowboys have turned the ball over 14 times, five more than the Rams' takeaways (9).
+- This season the Cowboys have turned the ball over 14 times, five more than the Rams' takeaways (9).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.